YouthfulRicker2/FlightCal/Iterations/README.md

 - Data Clear Test
     - This tests my function to delete the client data, i.e the xml file.
     - I will simply press 3 at the start menu of the program to trigger the data removal, and et voila, `flight_data.xml` should cease to exist.
+- Replay Test
+    - This will test my in-built replay element.
+    - I will enter 2-3 slightly different variations on the default testing values below, and then retrieve their data on 2-3 more runs, finally ending by clearing the client data, for a maximum of 7 replays.

 ### Default Testing Values
 #### Name